 archetype of one's Id.

-Some people have "dreaming NDEs, wherein they see and even talk
+Some people have "dreaming NDLEs, wherein they see and even talk

 with the Devil."
-[NDE = Near-Death Experience], which is
+[NDLE = Near-Death-Like Experience], which

 they were not close to death, but merely in an altered state of

 consciousness.
 See my NDE

 ||If the dinosaurs are

 attacking you, see "MONSTERS".
 If not, the other aspects

 of the dream need to be considered, especially feelings.
 [Emotions

 are the ONLY thing that can be taken literally in a dream.]

 signifies being "soiled" with either sin OR a bad reputation